gotthardp/lorawan-server/README.md

    designed for building fault-tolerant systems.
  * Is free, distributed under the MIT license.

-The server aims to be an all-in-one software package for small private LoRa networks.
+The server aims to be an all-in-one software package for small private LoRaWAN networks.
 However:
  * You still need to buy your LoRaWAN Gateway.
  * You will need to deploy and maintain it yourself.
 (With my support.)
  * It will probably never support the sophisticated management features of the